 Gerbils are a low-maintenance pet, but they still need regular care.
 They need fresh food and water daily, preferably in bowls and bottles that are washed frequently.
 The cage itself should be emptied of bedding once per week, and any wooden toys replaced if they are well-chewed.
 Wash the cage with a mild solution of bleach and allow it to sit for about 20 minutes before rinsing until the smell of bleach is gone, then allow it to dry and refill it with fresh bedding.

 The most common problem with young rodents is wet-tail (diarrhea), a condition caused by the stress of a new environment, especially if the environment is not kept clean.
-For this reason, to minimize stress on the animals, we highly recommend that all young rodents be kept on the basic bland diet of rodent blocks for at least two weeks after purchase.
+For this reason, to minimize stress on the animals, we highly recommend that all young rodents be kept on the basic Oxbow kibble diet for at least two weeks after purchase.
 Wet tail is a serious ailment, and it can be fatal, even with proper treatment.
 Any animal who shows signs of wet-tail should be given Pedialyte and a wet-tail medication in their water bottle, and uncooked oatmeal to eat.
 This will normally improve their condition within a short amount of time, but if no improvement is noted, a veterinarian should be consulted.

 The gerbil's long tail is used for balance and as a distraction for predators in the wild.
 Like rats and mice, gerbils have fragile tails and should not be lifted by them.
 If the tail is injured, it can break off and will not grow back.